bjssacademy/advanced-tdd/chapter04/chapter04.md

 Excellent!
 We have a failing test.
 We will cover why this is important in more detail in the next chapter.
 But for now - onwards!

-Let's move on to implementing our PlaceShip() production code.
+Let's implement our PlaceShip() production code.

 ## Implementing PlaceShip()